-Theorem: A binary tree with n leaves must have height at least log(n).
+Theorem: A binary tree with k leaves must have height at least log(k).

-Since our decision trees have n! leaves and their heights are the maximum number of comparisons needed to sort any particular ordering of the data we can say that the sorting algorithms all do at least log(n!) comparison.
+Since our decision trees have n! leaves and their heights are the maximum number of comparisons needed to sort any particular ordering of the data we can say that the sorting algorithms all have at least one case that does log(n!) comparisons.
 So how big is log(n!)??

-$$log(n!) = log(n) + log(n-1) + log(n-2) + ... + log(1)$$
+log(n!) = log(n) + log(n-1) + log(n-2) + ... + log(1)